-Of course, not every single person who is interested in your industry will want to become your customer, and some may just want general information on a certain topic.
+Of course, not every person who is interested in your industry will want to become your customer, and some may just want general information on a specific topic.
 Even so, the percentage of people who are likely to become leads is much higher for online content than traditional ads.

-As an added bonus, leads who discover your company via inbound channels have the ability to explore your site and get a better understanding of who you are and what you have to offer before reaching out.
+As a bonus, leads who discover your company via inbound channels can explore your site and get a better understanding of who you are and what you have to offer before reaching out.
 They’ll have immediate access to your products, services, and pricing information, and they can either make a purchase themselves or pass information along to other decision-makers within their company.

 This means that when a lead who found you as a result of your inbound marketing contacts you, you can be sure that they’re already familiar with what you have to offer—and that they have a serious interest in working with you.

 With outbound advertisements, you have to tell your audience why they should buy your products, whether you do that with descriptive language, facts, statistics, or even an endorsement from a popular public figure.
 But with inbound marketing, you can show them.

 As long as you publish high-quality blogs and articles on your site, your audience will associate that same level of quality with your brand.

 Not only that, but if you reach out to other online publications, like popular news sites and industry blogs, they may consider sharing your content or allowing you to write for them.

 A spot on a popular site will get your company’s name in front of a much wider audience than your site.
 And as long as the site has a strong reputation, the people you reach there will trust that you represent a reputable business based on the host site’s willingness to feature you.